Going Vegan and Gluten Free?

 Is it expensive?

 If you buy all of the specialty gluten free items in the health food aisle, a lot of pre-packaged food, or organic everything, then yes.
 It’s going to add up really quickly.
 But it doesn’t have to be expensive at all.
 If you think about it, the most expensive things in your grocery budget right now are probably the meat, milk, and cheese.
 For example, it’s now cheaper for me to make the vegetarian version of that chili using beans than it was when I used to make it with meat.
+It’s about 1/3 of the cost to make chickpea salad instead of chicken salad.
+And it’s cheaper to just have spaghetti with marinara without the meatballs.
+You get the idea.

 Have there been any other changes you’ve noticed?